shakil-ai-lab/dl-loan-default-logistic-reg/readme.md

 ---

+## 🙏 Request for Help & Collaboration

+> ⚠️ **Note:** The current model has a relatively low precision score.
+If you have suggestions to improve the model’s performance—especially precision—I would greatly appreciate your insights or contributions.
+>
+> Feel free to open an issue or submit a pull request.
+>
+> Thank you in advance for your support! 🙌

+---

 ## 📄 License

-This project is licensed under the  MIT License.
+This project is licensed under the [MIT License](LICENSE).